Intermediate 3-Day Full Body Strength Program

 Nutrition for Strength

 • Protein: 1.6 to 2.2g per kg of bodyweight daily.
 Protein supports recovery between sessions and the muscle retention that underpins long-term strength.
+Our high protein recipes make hitting your daily target more practical on a strength program.

 • Calories: Eat at maintenance or a small surplus of 200 to 300 calories if building strength and muscle simultaneously is the goal.
 Use our macro calculator to find your baseline.